 Senior advisor to the Secretary and person in charge of managing the staff and priorities of the Secretary of State.

-Position at the State Department charged with day-to-day public communications and press relations.
+Charged with day-to-day public communications and press relations.

-Third-ranking official at the State Department and advises the Secretary of State on political affairs.
 Serves as the day-to-day manager of overall regional and bilateral policy issues, and oversees the regional bureaus as well as the bureaus for International Organizations and International Narcotics and Law Enforcement.

 Promotes America’s image in the world and U.S. global engagement, and also leads the Department of State’s engagement with the American public.